094459/newsletter-oss-projects/README.md

 [git-remote-s3](https://aws-oss.beachgeek.co.uk/44s) is a neat tool that provides you with the ability to use Amazon S3 as a [Git Large File Storage (LFS)](https://git-lfs.com/) remote provider.
 It provides an implementation of a git remote helper to use S3 as a serverless Git server.
 The README provides good examples of how to set this up and example git commands that allow you to use this setup.
 This is pretty neat, and something I am going to try out for myself in future projects. (#204)

+**kiro-steering-docs**

+[kiro-steering-docs](https://aws-oss.beachgeek.co.uk/4gi) is a new repo from **AWS Hero Matthew Bonig** that shares Kiro steering files that are helpful for providing more concise and accurate responses when using AI Coding Assistants, in this case Kiro but they might work in other tools too. (#212)

 **lambda_helpers_metrics**

 [lambda_helpers_metrics](https://aws-oss.beachgeek.co.uk/40c) is a metrics helper library for AWS Lambda functions that provides the way to put metrics to the CloudWatch using the Embedded Metric Format ([EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html)).
 Check out the supporting post, [AWS Lambda Rust EMF metrics helper](https://aws-oss.beachgeek.co.uk/40d). (#201)